Pair Device

 # Debian / Ubuntu (including Proxmox/Debian hosts)

-sudo apt update && sudo apt install -y python3 python3-pip python3-venv
+apt update && apt install -y python3 python3-pip python3-venv

 # Fedora / RHEL / Rocky / Alma